dsebastien/dsebastien/README.md

 Here's the invite link if you're in a hurry: https://join.slack.com/t/softwarecrafterstalk/shared_invite/zt-umgx3v06-4rtJ20PXz867GTPzCk1zeQ

+#### Personal Knowledge Management community

+I have created a new community for knowledge workers / lifelong learners who want to get serious about managing their personal knowledge.

+Here's the invite link: https://dsebastien.net/pkm-community

 #### PGP
 My PGP key fingerprint is: 9AEC 7595 2F0F 8E52 65A8  4364 6448 ABB4 AEAD 81A2